Lufthansa and German government agree bailout — reports | DW | 25.05.2020

 The much-anticipated deal is being reported by German news agency DPA.
 The rescue package is meant to help the airline cope with losses incurred by the effects of the COVID-19 pandemic.

-The German government and German flag carrier Lufthansa on Monday reached a much-anticipated agreement on a state bailout of the airline in order to help it cope with losses suffered during the coronavirus pandemic, according to initial reports from news agency DPA.
+The German government and national carrier Lufthansa on Monday reached a much-anticipated agreement on a state bailout of the airline in order to help it cope with losses suffered during the coronavirus pandemic, according to sources quoted by news agencies in Germany.

-The deal must now be approved by various bodies on the state and European level as well as within Lufthansa.
+The deal must now be approved by Lufthansa's advisory board as well as various governing bodies including the European Commission.

 Read more: Opinion: When the state gets on board